Mixpanel vs Amplitude: Which One Should You Use?

 Mixpanel vs Amplitude: Reporting & Customization

 It is almost impossible to separate Mixpanel and Amplitude from each other when it comes to reporting.
-They both provide you with core reports, such as segmentation, funnels, and retention.
-They both allow you to visualize your data as graphs, bars, trends, etc.
+They are versatile reporting tools since they provide core reports, such as segmentation, funnels, and retention reports.
+They both also allow you to visualize your data as graphs, bars, trends, etc.

-To summarize, I can say that Mixpanel is quicker than Amplitude for reporting feature since it offers basic dashboards rather than customized reports as the first action.
+To summarize, I can say that Mixpanel is quicker than Amplitude for basic reporting since it offers dashboards rather than customized reports as the first action.